 A health room is available for all pupils who become ill during school hours.
 If a pupil becomes ill or is injured during school hours, he/she should obtain permission from the teacher in charge of the class to go to the school nurse.
 In the event of the nurse's absence, the student shall report to the office.
+On occasion, the nurse may determine that the child should be sent home due to illness.
 Parents will be requested to come for a child who is too ill to continue in school.
+All nurse dismissals will be excused absenses.
+Students who attend school, become ill and arrange to go home independent of the school nurse will be marked unexecused.
 It is important that you return the "Annual Health Updates" at your earliest convenience so that we know how to proceed if your child becomes ill.
 Only in emergency cases will the student be taken to the hospital.